OpenBlatam/Descentralized-Venture-Protocol/facilators/architecture.md

+# Logic Actions

-he library provides various functions to set and get different properties of the reserve configuration.
+The library provides various functions to set and get different properties of the reserve configuration.
 These functions include:

 setLtv: Sets the Loan-to-Value (LTV) ratio of the reserve.
 getLtv: Gets the LTV ratio of the reserve.